 The two volumes in this series speak of honest ambition, creative drive and assertiveness.
 This is not reality TV, it's the real thing, and because the drama is not censored, discretion is advised.

 David J Stokle is a Boston based artist with a long history of travel and diversity of expression.
-His work, which incorporates multiple mediums including painting, sculpture, and photography, has been exhibited internationally.
+His work incorporates multiple mediums including painting, sculpture, and photography, and has been exhibited internationally.
 DISCRETION ADVISED - Photographs and Related Stories, is his first book.

 THE DOOR, SOUTH DAKOTA

 Driving cross-country along Interstate 90, through the vast expanse of South Dakota, right in the middle of nowhere, I spotted an old abandoned wooden house at the top of a distant field.
 Intrigued, I parked my car alongside the road and began walking through the field leading to the house.
 It was a windy day and I could hear the gusts whistling through the tall thick grass that bent with my every step.

 Drawing closer to the house, I noticed a single tree beside it.
 Though separate, the house and the tree were intertwined.
 They were linked in time and by the same fate of abandonment.
 Both objects were likely from the early twenties, relics from an era when a farmer and his family may have occupied the premises.
 There was a mystery to this lonesome place, one that beckoned.